xlang-ai/instructor-embedding/README.md

+## My Personal Fork

+This is a fork for the Instructor model becuase the original repository isn't kept up anymore.
+I've also made some improvements to their source code:

+1) Fixing it to work with versions of the ```sentence-transformers``` library after version 2.2.2
+   > The original only supports version 2.2.2.
+2) Properly download the models from huggingface.
+3) Ability to use the model downloaded to a folder on your computer - not ALWAYS having to download from Huggingface.

+## What follows is the original repository's readme file.
+Ignore the quantization section, however, becuase pytorch has changed its API since then.

 # One Embedder, Any Task: Instruction-Finetuned Text Embeddings

 This repository contains the code and pre-trained models for our paper [One Embedder, Any Task: Instruction-Finetuned Text Embeddings](https://arxiv.org/abs/2212.09741).
 Please refer to our [project page](https://instructor-embedding.github.io/) for a quick project overview.